barron-berenjan/drlnd_navigation/README.md

 Run the cells in `DuelingDQN_Train.ipynb` to train the agent.
 The agent will stop training once on average of +13 bananas are collected over 100 consecutive episodes.

-## Watch A Trained Agent in Action
+## Watch a Trained Agent in Action

 Run `DuelingDQN_Control.ipynb` to watch a pre-trained agent collect Bananas!